noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 <li><p><h3>Install Visual Studio</h3></p></li>

-<p>During the install process, ensure the option for 'Desktop development with C++' is checked.
-This is required by CMake to determine available compiler options.
-CMake file generation will fail if this option is not enabled.</p>
+<p>During the install process, ensure the option for 'Desktop development with C++' is checked.</p>

+<p>This package is required to compile c/c++ code and by CMake to determine available compiler options.
+It will cause CMake file generation to fail if not enabled.</p>

 <img src="https://user-images.githubusercontent.com/3311166/60468475-b40e3b80-9c27-11e9-8b2b-462bd0f22165.png">